Register a Corporation in Ontario: Online Business Registry

 An Ontario Professional Corporation (OPC) is a type of business entity that permits certain regulated professionals in the province of Ontario, Canada to incorporate their practice while at the same time maintaining limited liability protection.
 Specific rules and regulations under the Ontario Business Corporations Act (OBCA) govern these corporations with relevant professional regulatory bodies.

-An Ontario Professional Corporation is a relevant vehicle for individuals possessing a professional license or certification in some controlled professions: physicians, lawyers, chartered accountants, dentists, professional engineers, and other regulated professionals.
+An Ontario Professional Corporation is relevant for individuals in some controlled professions: physicians, lawyers, chartered accountants, dentists, professional engineers, and other regulated professionals.

-What are the benefits for having an Ontario Corporation?
+What are the benefits for having an Ontario Professional Corporation?

-One of the most important benefits that can be derived from the formation of an Ontario Professional Corporation is personal liability protection.
-Personal assets of the professional are usually protected against business-related liabilities, debts, and legal claims arising from professional services rendered by the corporation.
-You can easily make changes in your corporation, for example, changing the name, changing the corporation structure, etc. Some of the ways in which Ontario corporations could realize some tax advantages, however, would be through qualifying for the small business deduction rate on active business income, which is lower than the general corporate tax rate.
-A corporation may endure despite changes of its shareholders or their death.
+One of the most important benefits that can be gained from the formation of an Ontario Professional Corporation is personal liability protection.
+Personal assets of the professional corporation are usually protected against business-related liabilities, debts, and legal claims arising from professional services rendered by the corporation.
+You can easily make changes in your corporation, for example, changing the name, changing the corporation structure, etc. A corporation continues existence despite changes of its shareholders or their death.
 Corporations have a much easier access to capital and investment than sole proprietorships and partnerships.
 The reason behind it is that people are always interested in investing more in a corporation due to the limited liability structure and the growth option they offer.

 Ontario Non-Profit Organization

 Non-profit organizations in Ontario can get tax exemption or pay no income tax on the surplus income they accumulate.
-This makes it more resources to achieve the charitable or organization community goals.
-Government, foundation and other sources can fund nonprofit organizations that are purposefully marked for charity and community organizations.
-It may be used in giving aid to program delivery, operation cost, and community capacity-building endeavors.
+This makes it easier to achieve the charitable or organization community goals.
+The government can fund nonprofit organizations that are purposefully marked for charity and community organizations.
 Nonprofit corporations give limited liability protection to directors, officers, and members.
-This means that the individual members forming the organization are largely not personally responsible for the obligations and debts of the organization, except as provided for under law.
+This means that the individual members forming the organization are not personally responsible for the obligations and debts of the organization, except as provided for under law.

 Requirements for Incorporation: